 At the time the article was last revised Sonam Vadera had no financial relationships to ineligible companies to disclose.View Sonam Vadera's current disclosures

-Brodie abscess is an intraosseous abscess related to a focus of subacute pyogenic osteomyelitis.
-Unfortunately, there is no reliable way radiographically to exclude a focus of osteomyelitis.
+Brodie abscess is an intraosseous abscess related to a focus of subacute or chronic pyogenic osteomyelitis.
+Unfortunately, there is no reliable way to radiographically exclude a focus of osteomyelitis.
 It has a protean radiographic appearance and can occur at any location and in a patient of any age.
 It might or might not be expansile, have a sclerotic or nonsclerotic border, or have associated periostitis.

-Typically these present in children, more frequently in boys.
+Typically a Brodie abscess will present in children with unfused epiphyseal plates, more frequently in boys.

 It has a predilection for ends (metaphysis) of tubular bones:

-Rarely traversing the open growth plate; epiphysis (in children and infants).
+It may rarely traverse the open growth plate and extend to the epiphysis (in children and infants).

-It has been showed that the “penumbra sign” on magnetic resonance (MR) imaging is useful for discriminating subacute osteomyelitis from other bone lesions.
+The “penumbra sign” on magnetic resonance (MR) imaging is useful for discriminating subacute osteomyelitis from other bone lesions.
 The penumbra sign is a rim lining of an abscess cavity with higher signal intensity than that of the main abscess on T1-weighted images which strongly and rapidly enhances after contrast.